Bitpanda: Cuts, Licensing, and Expansion

 Due to overly rapid growth with numerous new hires and the 70% decline in Bitcoin's price, Bitpanda laid off 35% of its workforce on June 24, 2022.
 In July 2021, the company announced it would open an office in Berlin.
 By the end of the year, Bitpanda received a crypto license from the Federal Financial Supervisory Authority, which not only allows for the custody of cryptocurrencies but also enables proprietary trading with them.

-Since 2023, Bitpanda has been operating a branch in the UK and began a partnership with Coinbase to provide institutional clients with a regulated trading infrastructure.
-Additionally, the company invested USD 10.27 million in artificial intelligence development.
+Since 2023, Bitpanda has been operating a branch in the UK, and began a partnership with Coinbase to provide institutional clients with a regulated trading infrastructure.
+Additionally, the company invested $10.27 million in artificial intelligence development.
 Through a collaboration with N26 Bank, Bitpanda's cryptocurrency trading platform was integrated into the N26 app, allowing bank customers to trade over 200 cryptocurrencies via the app.
 Furthermore, since April 2023, Bitpanda has been partnering with Raiffeisenbank Niederösterreich-Wien, giving customers access to Bitpanda's cryptocurrency trading services through the bank's own platform.

-Since 2023, Deutsche Bank has served as the European bank for Bitpanda's cross-border services in Austria and Spain.
+Also since 2023, Deutsche Bank has served as the European bank for Bitpanda's cross-border services in Austria and Spain.
 In April 2024, Bitpanda announced a collaboration with Landesbank Baden-Württemberg (LBBW) to enable LBBW corporate clients to custody and procure cryptocurrencies.
 In early June, Bitpanda expanded its partnership with Deutsche Bank to offer real-time payments for incoming and outgoing transactions.

 Corporate structure

 Since 2022, the Swiss Bitpanda Group AG has been serving as the parent company of Bitpanda GmbH.
 In addition to its executives, the company has a supervisory board consisting of three members.
-Bitpanda GmbH maintains investments and branches in Vienna, Berlin, Milan, Krakow, Bucharest, Amsterdam, Madrid, Barcelona, Dublin, and London.

-In the fiscal year 2023, 730 employees generated a revenue of USD 161.81 million.
+Bitpanda GmbH maintains investments and branches in Vienna, Berlin, Milan, Kraków, Bucharest, Amsterdam, Madrid, Barcelona, Dublin, and London.
+In the fiscal year 2023, 730 employees generated a revenue of US$161.81 million.
 Half of the company's workforce consists of programmers, while the remaining employees work in areas such as customer service, key account management, and human resources.
 By May 2024, Bitpanda GmbH had over 4.5 million customers, 25% of them in Germany.
 The subsidiary Bitpanda Technology Solutions provides financial institutions with the trading infrastructure developed for cryptocurrencies by Bitpanda.
 Clients include banks such as N26, Mambu, Lydia, Plum, Raiffeisenlandesbank Niederösterreich-Wien, and Landesbank Baden-Württemberg.

 Products

 Through comprehensive regulatory licenses, Bitpanda GmbH is authorized to trade and custody cryptocurrencies for customers.
 These licenses extend across the entire European Economic Area.
 Through the electronic trading system Bitpanda, the company makes trading accessible for over 390 different cryptocurrencies on its website and mobile app, including Bitcoin, Ethereum, Tether, and Solana.

-In addition to cryptocurrency trading, Bitpanda offers investments in crypto indices as well as short-term trading in the cryptocurrency market.
+In addition to cryptocurrency trading, Bitpanda offers investments in crypto indices, as well as short-term trading in the cryptocurrency market.
 Furthermore, the company offers trading in precious metals such as gold and silver, as well as stocks and ETFs.
 Bitpanda also provides a debit card in collaboration with Visa, for payments with cryptocurrencies, precious metals, and fiat currency.
 Additionally, the company operates the educational platform Bitpanda Academy.